thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ## `map`

-The `map` method invokes a callback function for each element of an array, but allows the element to be transformed and pushed to a new array.
+The `map` method invokes a callback function for each element of an array, but allows each element to be transformed and pushed to a new array.
 In other words, the `map` method:

 - Creates a new array that's the same size as the original array.
 - Applies a callback function to each element of the original array.